-Michael Jordan: I probably wouldn’t have come out of retirement if Bulls traded Scottie Pippen
+Michael Jordan likely wouldn’t have come out of retirement if the Bulls traded Scottie Pippen

 During All-Star Weekend in 2008, Jordan told J.A.
 Adande of ESPN that he probably would have remained retired in 1995 if the Bulls had traded Pippen to Seattle for Kemp.

-“Probably not,” Jordan said.
-“I could have played with Shawn, but I wouldn’t have been as comfortable as I was with Scottie.”
+“I could have played with Shawn,” Jordan explained.”But I wouldn’t have been as comfortable as I was with Scottie.”

 Michael Jordan and Scottie Pippen three-peated again